|Keep rockin'! |

 My family and pets, telling stories, humour, learning about animals and the search for chemical-free insight keep me together.

-Interests: caring for my pets (dog & cat), music, learning about nature and animals, yummy organic vegan food
+Interests: caring for my pets (dog & cat), music (playing bass guitar), learning about nature and animals, yummy organic vegan food

-Favourite musicians: The Beatles, Paul McCartney, Kate Bush, Stray Cats, The Brian Setzer Orchestra, Peter Gabriel, Rory Gallagher, Sting, Mari Boine, Sonny Landreth, The Rutles, Tori Amos
+Favourite musicians: Rory Gallagher, Stray Cats, The Beatles, Kate Bush, The Brian Setzer Orchestra, Paul McCartney, Peter Gabriel, Sonny Landreth, Jimi Hendrix, JJ Cale

-Favourite authors: Terry Pratchett, Cesar Millan, Scott McCloud
+Favourite authors: Terry Pratchett, Cesar Millan, Scott McCloud, André Kaminski

 Favourite artists: Don Rosa, Mort Drucker, Tome & Janry, Rien Poortvliet, Paul Kidby, André Franquin